Merit Hospital School and Medical Pupil Referral Unit (Regulated Provision Registration Number: 134159)

 - How are parents involved in the setting?
 How can I be involved?

 Merit works intensively with parents and aims to foster positive, trusting working relationships.
 We recognise this to be extremely important in the students journey to recovery and wellbeing.
 Parents are given the opportunity to call out of hours in the case of emergency or to drop in as necessary.
 This can include grandparents and other members of the wider family.
-Some parents have received support from the school Counsellor and the Therapeutic Team.
+Some parents have received support from the Therapeutic Team.

 In addition parents are invited to celebrate their child's success on a termly basis.
 There are Progress Reviews every 6 to 8 weeks to which parents are routinely invited.